Software Testing - Fundamentals

 - Regression testing

-Typically, all these types of testing are performed to identify defects in system behaviour, to evaluate whether the system is ready for release, and to increase customer/end-user confidence that the software works properly and will provide the expected outcome.
+Typically, all these types of testing are performed to identify defects in system behavior; to evaluate whether the system is ready for release, and to increase customer/end-user confidence that the software works properly and will provide the expected outcome.
 Equally important for a tester is to test the product for invalid scenarios, also called negative testing.

 Software testing is a vast area, and plays a major role in the product lifecycle; each phase has its own importance.
-Software testing and the tester’s job are not only to test or verify the software, but also to certify that the software is approved for use.
+Software testing and the tester's job are not only to test or verify the software, but also to certify that the software is approved for use.
+Thus, testing becomes a very important step in software development, and like any other critical process, the fundamentals should be rightly applied here.